 RENOVATIONS:

-If the design contract is primarily renovation at a minimum perimeter access control and video monitoring of exterior openings are required.
+If the design contract is primarily renovation, at a minimum perimeter access control and video monitoring of exterior openings are required.
 Any project involving the addition, deletion, or upgrade of doors shall be submitted to UKPD for review and approval.
 In some cases, an in-depth security review must be conducted by UKPD or its designated representative.

-Security review conducted by CMTA are recommended.
-CMTA, Inc. 10411 Meeting St. Prospect, KY 40059, 502-326-3085.
-Contact Tom Sorrell or Wayne Wilson.

 4.1 Appendix